Read part one of my spiritual journey for better context first if you have not already.

 “And if all others accepted the lie which the Party imposed – if all records told the same tale – then the lie passed into history and became truth.
 “Who controls the past,” ran the Party slogan, “controls the future: who controls the present controls the past.”
 And yet the past, though of its nature alterable, never had been altered.
 Whatever was true now was true from everlasting to everlasting.
 It was quite simple.
 All that was needed was an unending series of victories over your own memory.
 “Reality control,” they called it”

 Over the course of 180 years the mormon church was able to control the narrative of its origin story.
 Yes, there were some that attempted to expose the important hidden details, but those attempts were like a stream running into an immovable giant boulder.
-A boulder led by a divinely guided boulder prophet that told it’s boulder inhabitants that he spoke for boulder Jesus and the stream was sent from boulder satan and to not let boulder satan sweep them from the truth and the glory of the promised blessings of the boulder afterlife.
+A boulder led by a self-proclaimed divinely guided boulder prophet that told it’s boulder inhabitants that he spoke for boulder Jesus and the stream was sent from boulder satan and to not let boulder satan sweep them from the truth and the glory of the promised blessings of the boulder afterlife.
 The Mormon church was able to control the present by controlling the past.
 That is, until the Google came along.

 Like Jeff Goldblum said in Jurassic Park, “life finds a way.”
 Advances in communication, science, organization, and a culture for knowing, leads me to believe that truth finds a way.
 That is the main reason I found myself in this faith crisis, and the reason that so many people are finding out a story that was kept from them by the Church they believed they could trust to be objective about it’s storied past.
 A prominent mormon scholar Richard Bushman has recently said: